 -

 You can chop the vegetables and mix the marinade earlier in the day.
-I’ve done this before, and it makes cooking feel easier when it’s time to roast.
+I’ve done this before, and it makes dinner come together much faster.

 -

-Usually it’s because the pan is too crowded.
-I learned to spread everything out so the vegetables roast instead of steaming.
+This usually happens if the pan is too crowded.
+I learned that spreading everything out in a single layer helps them roast until golden instead of steaming.

 -